vedangnaik/Carina-mirror/README.md

 Carina is built using C++14 and Qt5.
 While the majority of the codebase can be compiled on any OS and architecture that has a C++14-compiliant compiler, we have decided to develop on Linux to ensure consistent behaviour and reproducibility.
 Thus, if your OS isn't Linux-based (i.e. Windows, Mac OS, etc.), you will need to set up a virtual machine to work on Carina.
 There are two ways to do this:

 #### 1. With Docker (recommended)
-Docker is a product which allows applications be developed and run in isolated, reproducible Linux environments known as 'containers'.
+Docker is a product which allows applications to be developed and run in isolated, reproducible Linux environments known as 'containers'.
 The `Dockerfile` in this repository builds a 'one-click' Docker image which contains all of Carina's dependencies, a C++ compiler, and other tools pre-installed.
 1. [Mac, Windows] First, install [Docker Desktop](https://docs.docker.com/desktop/) for your operating system.
 On Windows, use the WSL 2 backend if you're unsure which to choose.
 Ensure Docker is installed by running `docker --version` - if you see `Docker version ..., build ...`, you're set.
 2. Pull the pre-built image with `docker pull ghcr.io/utatrocketry/carina_dev_img:latest`.
 This download is around 2.6Gb, so it may take a while.  **Note:** If it's much slower than your average internet speed, GitHub's bandwith limitations may have been exceeded.
 If so, skip this step.
 3. Download and extract the zip of this repository.